 So far the only cost I have accrued has been in using some of my own filament to print some of the parts.
 At $0.08 a gram, I have to date use 200 g of PLA/PHA, for a cost of $16 USD.
 The motors and control board will be the most expensive parts.
 According to the Thingiverse page, the printer will cost around $340 USD total.
 I’ll keep track of the expenses and see if I can come in under that price.

 I next raided my stash of US standard machine nuts and bolts to see if I could get enough to save me from shopping around.

 While I was able to find some of the larger nuts and bolts, and even some cool cap nuts, I will still have to make a hardware store run.
 Unfortunately the printer requires at least 20 small M1.6 cap head bolts and nuts.

 Among the things that Yvan Van den Bossche and I have talked about is posting the instructions for assembly of this printer.

 Given that it will take more than 40 pieces plus the electronics, I think instructions would be invaluable.
 Right now Yvan Van den Bossche has an assembled Foldie 3D model on his Thingiverse page to go by.
 Yvan Van den Bossche plans on releasing the instructions online and to launch a crowdfunding campaign to sell hardware kits for the Foldie 3D in the future.

 The Foldie 3D is a work in progress from Yvan Van den Bossche.
 I am working with him to print and assemble the Foldie 3D, and I will continue to post updates as I progress on this project.

-If you want to print your own Foldie 3D or other 3D printer, check out our store for hot ends, filament, and other hardware needs.
+If you want to print your own Foldie 3D or other 3D printer, check out our Printer accessories and filament online shop store for hot ends, filament, and other hardware needs.